How to Lead a Remote Team: The Complete Guide

 • Link to collective performance.
 To be viewed with nuance, team by team, without promising automatic causality.

-To structure this follow-up, you can rely on methods similar to those presented in this article from ccup.io on measuring employee engagement, maintaining a simple and regular logic rather than a cumbersome system.
+To structure this follow-up, you can rely on methods similar to those presented in this article from ccup.io on measuring employee engagement, keeping a simple and regular logic rather than a cumbersome device.

 The Right Indicators Are Not Just HR